-Please don’t let me use that to control the house.
+Please don’t let me use my cuteness to control the house.
 Boundaries are necessary for me.
 It isn’t cute when I hit someone, talk disrespectfully, and abuse my siblings or their things.
 I may not be able to speak well, but I can understand what you’re saying.
-Please don’t let me get in the habit of using my cuteness to be mean.
+Please don’t let me get in the habit of using my cuteness to hurt others.”

 5. I know I just said I’m a toddler.
 I’m also a person, and I have something to give.

 The quicker you give me things I can do to help the family, the less likely I’ll feel entitled.
 I can help you take spoons out of the dishwasher, pick up toys, and take clothes out of dryers.
 All this stuff has to be done, and I can do it.
 That way, you can do the stuff that only adults can do.
 Everybody wins.
 I don’t want you to do everything for me, only what you have to do.
 I can understand more than most adults think I can.
 Harvard researchers say that having responsibilities will help me be a more caring person.

 6. Stability and consistency help me settle into this world.

 I’m seeing so many new things, and I don’t know how to act sometimes.
 Predictability at home helps me not be anxious all the time.
 You may not realize it, but the routines of eating dinner together and talking about the good and bad in my life, reading a book to me at night, or just knowing you’ll hug me when I’m hurt helps build trust and security.

 7. I don’t need a perfect parent.
 I need a present parent.